-Is there any technique which avoids unwanted amplification and still success the PCR reaction?
+Is there any technique that avoids unwanted amplification and still a success in the PCR reaction?

-In this article, we will discuss on the touchdown PCR which facilitates high specificity in any PCR reaction.
+In this article, we will discuss touchdown PCR which facilitates high specificity in any PCR reaction.
 The content of the article is,

 What is touchdown PCR?